• Skip to primary navigation

 • 3 tablespoons chopped pecans

-• 3 tablespoons chopped cranberries
+• 3 tablespoons chopped dried cranberries

 • 1 tablespoon chopped parsley